Avalon Blog

 • Check fonts on your printed proof.
 Make sure they are readable, looking at the size of the font and the font type.

 • Check colors on the printer’s proof.
 Screen colors and printed colors will be different.
 Are the colors what you wanted?
-(Check out our blog Color Matching: Screen vs. Paper to learn about color variations)

 • Check for any glitches on the printer’s proof.
 Are there scratches, spots, streaks, specks?
 These things are usually correctable.
 Be sure to make note of them to your print vendor to ensure those things are being watched for on the final prints.